 TP damage thresholds are assumed for Kerite FR cable.
 Kerite FR-II, FR-III, and HT cable are assigned TS damage thresholds.
 In addition, since all Kerite cable varieties are qualified, TS ignition thresholds are assigned to these types of cables.

+The previous version of the Fire Protection SDP assumed that an electrical cable will be damaged (or will ignite) instantaneously when the plume temperature at a vertical cable target reaches the applicable temperature threshold from Table A6.1, or when the incident radiant heat flux to a radial target reaches the applicable heat flux threshold.
+In the present version of the Fire Protection SDP, damage (or ignition) is assumed to be delayed because of the time that is needed to heat a cable target to failure or ignition.
+The approach to calculate this delay time for a specified time-varying plume temperature or incident radiant heat flux is referred to as the heat soak method.
+The heat soak method is described in Appendix A of NUREG-2178 Vol. 2 and in Section 06.03.01 of the basis document (IMC 0308 Attachment 3 Appendix F).
+The heat soak method was used for the zone of influence (ZOI), SF, and damage/ignition time calculations in the development of table and plot sets A, D, and E in Attachment 8.

-ules for application in the target identification task
+02.01 Rules for application in the target identification task

 Cables in conduit will be considered potential damage targets, but not ignition targets.
 Cables in conduit will not contribute to fire growth and spread.
 The conduit will be given no credit for delaying the onset of thermal damage.
+Consequently, the time to damage of a cable in conduit is calculated using the heat soak method in the same way as for a cable target that is directly exposed and not in conduit.

 Cables coated by a fire-retardant coating will be considered as both thermal damage and fire spread targets.
 For the purposes of the Phase 2 analysis, no credit will be given to the coating for delaying or preventing the onset of damage and/or ignition.
+Consequently, the time to damage of a cable coated with a fire-retardant coating is calculated using the heat soak method in the same way as for a cable target that is directly exposed and not coated by a fire-retardant coating.

 In identifying damage targets, do not include components directly within or associated with the fire ignition source itself.
 The fire ignition source will inherently be assumed to be damaged given any fire involving itself as the source so further evaluation of the components as damage targets is unnecessary.

-Example: For an electrical panel fire, all equipment and components within the panel will be assumed to fail.
-Per the counting guidance, a panel will be defined as a distinct vertical section in this context.
+Example 1: For an electrical panel fire, all equipment and components within the panel will be assumed to fail.
+Per the counting guidance for non-high energy arching fault (HEAF) fires, a panel will be defined as a distinct vertical section in this context.

-Example: Given a self-ignited cable fire, all cables in the initiating raceway will be assumed to fail immediately on fire ignition (time zero).
+Example 2: Given a self-ignited cable fire, all cables in the initiating raceway will be assumed to fail immediately on fire ignition (time zero).